VCA - Digital Practice Management

 Brianna

-• They are under 30, love animals, and looks at the job as temporary, yet a mostly enjoyable position.
+• They are under 30, love animals, and look at the job as temporary, yet a mostly enjoyable position.

 • They sometimes have the ambition to become a vet and they love learning new things.